pushprajsingh/WeatherSimulator/README.md

     b) python scripts

 3. Execute the sprak job (It is executing in local mode as it is a simulator).
-   <Local Path of untar file>>\weather-simulator-bin\lib>spark-submit --class  com.weather.spark.SparkWeatherPrediction
+   <Local Path of untar file>>\weather-simulator-bin\lib>spark-submit --class com.weather.spark.SparkWeatherPrediction --master local[*] WeatherApp-1.0-SNAPSHOT-fat.jar
-   --master  local[*]   weather-simulator-jar-with-dependencies.jar

    Out put generate will be placed in /lib/data/final-result folder.